What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 By JIM SLEEPER

 “Humankind cannot bear very much reality,” T.S.
-Eliot wrote in the first of his Four Quartets, but America’s increasingly warlike divisions, some of them deepened by the Israel-Palestine conflict, are forcing many of us to bear realities that we haven’t borne so heavily before.
-These include an animus against Jews that Eliot himself held and that may have become menacing again — as have some Jews’ frantic efforts to suppress antisemitism in ways that may only prompt more of it.
-Other, far-more-powerful eruptions of hatred in America’s increasingly uncivil society are driven not by antisemitism, and not even mainly by global riptides of capital and technology that are prompting desperate migrations and belligerent nationalisms.
-They’re being driven by beliefs that figured in Israel’s ancient origins and in 17th Century Puritans’ importation of those origins into America’s conflicted, now-fragmenting political culture.
-Such undercurrents are converging to prompt not only headline-making “news” but also biblically resonant upheavals that grip people who aren’t religious at all.
-Even Donald Trump, along with his evangelical Christian and Orthodox Jewish supporters, is riding those currents toward a civic implosion.
-Belligerent Jewish nationalists who currently govern the State of Israel are accelerating a doom-eager Zionism that biblical Hebrew prophets anticipated and condemned.
+Eliot wrote in the first of his Four Quartets, but Americans’ increasingly warlike divisions, some of them deepened by the Israel-Palestine conflict, have forced many of us to bear realities we haven’t borne so heavily before.
+These include an animus against Jews that Eliot himself held and that may become menacing again, as have some Jews’ frantic efforts to suppress antisemitism in ways that may only prompt more of it.
+Far-more-powerful eruptions of hatred in America’s increasingly uncivil society are driven not by antisemitism and not even only by global riptides of capital and technology that are prompting desperate migrations and belligerent nationalisms.
+They’re driven also by beliefs that figured in Israel’s ancient origins and in 17th Century Puritans’ importation of those origins into America’s conflicted, now-fragmenting political culture.

-Few of us acknowledge the extent to which these conflicting realities began with Jews’ “origin story,” in Genesis 12:1, in which God tells Abraham to “Go from your country [Ur, in Mesopotamia] and your kindred and your father’s house to the land that I will show you.”
-Since then, Jews have often unsettled and uprooted themselves, or they’ve been unsettled and uprooted by others, in ways that have stimulated and exasperated other peoples among whom they’ve sojourned.
-In effect, they’ve been a “tribe” that negates a lot of what’s usually tribal while developing an enlarged mentality that crosses communal boundaries.
-The word “Hebrew” —ivry — means “He passed over,” as in crossing borders that are metaphysical and cultural as well as geographical, to pursue universal knowledge and justice across time as well as space.
+Perhaps the supreme irony in this tragedy is that some of it began with Jews’ “origin story,” in Genesis 12:1, in which God tells Abraham to “Go from your country [Ur, in Mesopotamia] and your kindred and your father’s house to the land that I will show you.”
+Since then, God’s “promised land” has been a conflicted and conflictual imperative for Jews that they have often unsettled and uprooted themselves — and they’ve often been unsettled and uprooted by others — in ways that have stimulated and sometimes exasperated many of the peoples among whom they’ve sojourned.
+In effect, Jews have long been a “tribe” that negates what’s usually tribal by developing an enlarged mentality that crosses communal boundaries, sometimes prophetically.
+The word “Hebrew” —ivry — means “He passed over,” as in crossing borders that are metaphysical and cultural as well as geographical, doing so not imperialistically but to pursue universal knowledge and justice across time as well as space.

 Many of us consider such pursuits essential to the Enlightenment, not to a religion or a tribe.
-Yet in the Genesis myth, Abraham’s tent and hospitality are open in all directions, to all comers, and his grandson Jacob demands to know the terms of the tribal mission, wrestling with an angel all night for an answer until the angel releases him at dawn without one, naming him Yisrael, which means, “He contends with God.”
-That has been “too much reality” for many people and peoples to bear — Jews as well as non-Jews.
-Yet that reality has driven American civic culture in ways and for reasons that I want to sketch here.
+Yet in the Genesis myth, Abraham’s tent and hospitality are open in all directions, to all comers, and his grandson Jacob demands to know the terms of the tribal mission, wrestling with an angel for an answer until the angel releases him at dawn, naming him Yisrael, meaning, “He contends with God.”
+That has been “too much reality” for many Jews as well as non-Jews to accept.
+Yet it has driven American civic culture, perhaps uniquely, in ways and for reasons that I want to sketch here.

 ____________________________________________________________